-Our customer base is a pretty savvy and well informed one, and this is always reinforced in March and April as sales of native plants soar.
-Good gardeners are well aware that this is the ideal time to plant natives, and all of a sudden we are doubling orders for natives as they walk off the bench.
+Our customer base is a pretty savvy and well informed one, and this is always reinforced in autumn as sales of native plants soar.
+Good gardeners are well aware that this is the ideal time to plant natives, and suddenly Claire is doubling orders for natives as they walk off the bench.
 The weather can still provide us with warm days in April, but without the hot sun and with rain happening or imminent it’s an ideal time for gardening and planting.
 Now is also the perfect time to start preparing your winter vegie patch.
 There’s plenty to do in the garden in April, so put summer behind you and get cracking!

 In Your Produce Garden

 Unless there is absolutely no rain, vegies grown over autumn and winter are usually hardier than the summer crop, and after they are established they may only need the occasional water and liquid feed.
 April is an ideal time to plant, so don’t leave the beds empty.
-Your vegie beds can play host now to seedlings of broccoli, cabbage, chinese greens, leeks, onion, silverbeet, spinach and brussels sprouts.
-None of these need insect pollinators, so using insect netting can save a ton of aggravation by preventing the white cabbage butterfly getting near your plants.
-Plant your already limed beds with seeds of broad beans; or add some lime in anticipation of growing peas later.
-If you don’t already have a vegie garden, and are not sure where to start, have a look at our factsheet on Vegie Patch Basics.
+Your vegie beds can play host now to seedlings of broccoli, cabbage, Asian Greens, leeks, and onions.
+For an over view look at Vegie Patch Basics.

 Autumn is a good time for mushrooms too.
 There are boxes of mushroom spores available that are easy to grow if you follow the simple instructions.
 There are a couple of different types available, and kids love watching them grow and harvesting them.
 Remember to keep the mixture moist and cool at all times.

-Bulbs are by their very nature extremely drought tolerant and can be planted in containers or straight into the ground.
+Bulbs are, by their very nature, extremely drought tolerant and can be planted in containers or straight into the ground.
 Pack the bulbs close together, without actually touching for a massed effect.
-Since they will not flower for a few months yet, plant alyssum or other small seedlings over them for some immediate colour.
+Since they will not flower for a few months yet, plant alyssum, pansies, violas or other small seedlings over them for some immediate colour.
 The bulbs will poke through in time.
 We have a great range of packaged and loose bulbs in stock at the moment.

 Lift Gladiolus, Liliums and Dahlias after they have finished blooming and the foliage has yellowed off.